 1 of 3

-Are you looking to organise a walking group?
-Do you want to promote the benefits of a GM Daily Mile to your group members or service users?
-Step into this toolkit.
 It is packed with information, tips and guidance to help you plan and deliver a positive GM Daily Mile walking experience and help you to promote the benefits of a GM Daily Mile to your users.
-This toolkit includes all the resources you will need to achieve your goal.

-You may be looking to
+You may be looking to:

 • Set up a walking group to be led by you or a colleague